Is it time to dive deep with the new AWS Certified Solutions Architect Associate certification track? Short answer: Yes!

 We recently debuted a new Amazon Web Services (AWS) Certified Solutions Architect – Associate certification track at A Cloud Guru.
 Now, maybe you’re wondering, “Why would I take a certification track when I can just take a certification course?”

-The courses in our new AWS Certified Solutions Architect – Associate certification track will give you the knowledge and skills you need to pass the newly released and updated AWS Certified Solutions Architect SAA-C02 and (bonus) prepare you to work as a solutions architect in the real world.
+The courses in our new AWS Certified Solutions Architect – Associate certification track will give you the knowledge and skills you need to pass the newly released and updated AWS Certified Solutions Architect Associate and (bonus) prepare you to work as a solutions architect in the real world.
 (That’s a big bonus since the AWS Certified Solutions Architect – Associate cert is one of the top-paying cloud certifications out there.)

 6 essential areas to master for Associate AWS Solutions Architects